miastorstad/HED-UNet/README.md

   - max_weight                                                   -> caps weights.
 - data_threads, split_seed, run_test                             -> data loader workers, train/val split seed, and whether to run the test pass after training.
 - visualization_tiles                                            -> tile indices used for consistent qualitative snapshots during training.

+## Thesis-only scripts
+### resample_ortho.py
+Generates lower-resolution versions of the orthophoto GeoTIFFs to visually assess how a trained model performs on coarser input.

+### sensitivity_test.py
+Evaluates how performance of a trained model changes under controlled image distortions (noise, blur, brightness, contrast, reoslution).
+It loads a trained run from logs/<run>/ , applies distortions to the test split, and writes a CSV with metrics.
+Optional plots show metric trends.